 For each assignment of types to $F_1$, $F_2$, and $F_3$, we can now calculate the sizes of $A$, $B$, and $C$ and thence can determine the total number of induced 5-cycles in $H$ in each case.
-Since $H$ contains $f_I(n,C_5)$ induced 5-cycles, the assignment which produces the highest total holds in $H$.
 The details of this process are laid out in Appendix \ref{appendix}, where the following claim is proved.

 \begin{claim} $H$ is the principal graph of the required form on $n$ vertices. \end{claim}